 Cuban Roasted Chicken in a Dutch Oven is full of flavor.
-Get out your Dutch oven and roast a Cuban chicken for dinner!
+Get out your Dutch oven and roast a whole chicken for dinner!
 So delicious!

 Roasted chicken is something I could eat twice a week.
 Not only does everyone in the family love it but there are plenty of things to do with the leftovers to make another meal.

 Why cook chicken in a Dutch oven?

 I used to roast chicken only when I knew I would be home for several hours because a 5 to 7 pound chicken can take a while to cook.
-Recently I tried an experiment and my chicken was done in well under an hour and a half from start to finish.
+Recently I tried an experiment and my whole chicken was done in well under an hour and a half from start to finish.

 Not bad, right?
 Roasted chicken has always been a favorite for my family's Sunday dinner but now I can manage to cook one on a week night too.